hassanelsokkary/create-eks-cluster-terraform/README.md

 4- Execute 'terraform plan' to check resources to be provisioned. <br/>

-5- Execute 'terraform apply' to apply and create EKS cluster.
+5- Execute 'terraform apply' to apply and create EKS cluster. <br/>

+6- To generate kubeconfig at ~/.kube/config, execute:
+>      aws eks --region region-code update-kubeconfig --name cluster_name